jacobmartinez3d/TD_Unit_Test_Launcher/README.md

 # Touch Designer Unit-Test-Launcher.

-Launch Touch Designer from the command-line or terminal, trigger python scripts to run on startup, and close with optional callback on exit.
+Launch Touch Designer from the command-line or terminal, trigger python unittest scripts to run on startup, and close with optional callback on exit.

 ## Getting Started

 Clone or download this repository.

-The default settings in *config.txt* point to *example_test_folder* as the target directory containing .py files to run inside Touch Designer, but you can point to any other directory by pasting an absolute path instead.
-A result log will always be saved inside the folder you target.
-The log name can also be set in config.txt.
+The default settings in *config.json* point to *example_test_folder* as the target directory containing TestCase .py files to run inside Touch Designer, but you can point to any other directory by pasting an absolute path instead.

 ### Prerequisites